- Impressive build quality

 The MR1 Bluetooth speaker system is out to prove that you don’t have to settle for second-class sound quality just because you’re streaming music from your phone.
 It’s designed for use with a variety of sources, including phones, TVs and PCs.
 But no matter what you play, Ruark sets out to make it sound as good as possible.

-New for 2016 is a limited edition in partnership with DJ and music producer Martin Buttrich, with the redesign involving the DJ’s branding down the side of either a soft black or soft white finish.
+In 2016 Ruark announced a limited edition in partnership with DJ and music producer Martin Buttrich, with the redesign involving the DJ’s branding down the side of either a soft black or soft white finish.
 The Ruark Audio x Martin Buttrich version of the MR1 come at a slight premium, costing £319.

 Ruark Audio MR1 – Design and Connections